UCL/Blender_Randomiser/README.md

   - bpy.data.objects["Cube"].rotation_euler (Euler)

   Other functionality includes:
+   - Toggle on/off button for including/excluding each property in the randomisation
    - Seed panel to set the random seed
    - Randomise properties per frame
    - Save Parameter panel with outputs saved to `.json` [file](/output_randomisations_per_frame1697116725.310647.json) with a timestamp